By Rachel Luoma, MS, CAE

 Let’s face it – if I say policies and procedures, most people will stop reading this blog, another group will yawn or shudder and a few (albeit very few) people get excited.

-If you are one of those people who likes details, organization and I heart policyfacts, then this blog is for you.
+If you are one of those people who likes details, organization and facts, then this blog is for you.
 If you are one of those people that prefers the big picture and doesn’t fancy structure, then this blog is a must read.
 Below are some things that are extremely important to ensuring that your association has crucial policies in place that will guide your leadership and staff and may help prevent issues with the IRS or other government agencies.

 As you may know, associations and non-profits can qualify for exemption from federal income tax based on its mission and purpose.
 Please note that some associations are still required to pay taxes based on programs and services outside of their mission and vision.
 This is called Unrelated Business Income Tax and I will save that for another rousing blog in the future.